samueljklee/canvas-ai/docs/archive/CANVAS_AI_FINDINGS.md

 ## CONCLUSION

-The workspace-canvas-app demonstrates a sophisticated approach to dynamic React component generation using:
+The canvas-ai demonstrates a sophisticated approach to dynamic React component generation using:

 1. **Code as Data**: Store React component code as strings
 2. **Function Constructor**: Execute code safely with injected dependencies